-A breeding program that can rapidly and accurately accommodate en masse breeding lines at a relatively low cost is crucial in improving the current breeding pipeline.
-Upgrading the facility to a high-throughput phenotyping platform will augment the mass screen's efficiency and precision for drought and submergence stress tolerance screening while also qualifies the safeguarding of these genetic stocks and information in the PhilRice Genebank for future use.
-The resulting high-quality phenotypic characterization will enable breeders to dissect the quantitative traits' genetics with particular attention to yield and stress tolerance (Araus and Cairns, 2014) and identify potentially useful germplasm for use in breeding programs.
-Improvements in field phenotyping are necessary to capitalize and complement molecular breeding developments and assess overall phenomics to increase food production and alleviate hunger in the future.
+Upgrading the facility to a high-throughput breeding platform will enhance the efficiency and precision of speed-flowering for these important germplasms, while also ensuring the safeguarding of these genetic stocks and associated information in the DA-PhilRice genebank for future use.
+The resulting high-quality phenotypic characterization will enable breeders to dissect the genetics of quantitative traits, with particular attention to yield and stress tolerance (Araus and Cairns, 2014), and identify potentially useful germplasm for incorporation into breeding programs.
+These improvements are necessary to capitalize on and complement developments in molecular breeding, as well as to assess overall phenomics, thereby increasing food production and alleviating hunger in the future.